r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 Rtools42 include build tools from Msys2 (like Rtools4, but in original Msys2
 versions) and the compiler toolchain and libraries built using MXE (unlike Rtools4, which builds them using Msys2).
+It also contains QPDF.
 From the user perspective, it works the same as Rtools4 and the installer is almost the same, but the installation is one step easier (one does not have to set PATH).

-## Building packages from source using Rtools42
+## Building packages from source using Rtools (installed via installer)

-One only needs to install the R build and Rtools42 as shown above, in either order.
+One only needs to install the R build and Rtools as shown above, in either order.
 No further set up is needed, not even PATH changes by default -- one may run R e.g.  using the desktop icon (Rgui) and then invoke (but, in short, this works from user perspective the same as with Rtools4 and the